 Whether you need a new computer for school or as an inexpensive device for the family to use, Chromebooks are a great option for those looking to save money on a productivity machine.
-Chromebooks are capable of handling most every productivity task a Windows of MacOS laptop can do, but they are often more affordable and boast really long battery life.
+They’re also more affordable than most Windows-based machines and they boast really long battery life.

 Note: Tech deals come and go quickly, so it’s possible some of these computer discounts will have expired before this article’s next update.

 - Acer Chromebook Spin 311, Celeron N4000/4GB RAM/64GB SSD/11.6-inch 768p display, $183.00 (27% off on Amazon)